Virabhadrasana

 virabhadrasana

-• Stand Up on your mat and hold Samsthiti.
-Be straight and align the body properly.
+• Stand up on your mat and hold Samsthiti.
+Be straight and properly align the body.

 • Please bring all the balance on the alternate side and maintain your coordination between the legs.